INRIA/scikit-learn-mooc/slides/ensemble.md

 .pull-right[<img src="../figures/boosting_trees1.svg" width="100%">]

 ???
-A first shallow tree start to separate circle from square.
+A first shallow tree starts to separate circles from squares.
 Mistakes done by this first tree model shall be corrected by a second tree model.

 ---